Ultimate Guide to Water Jet Machining Process: Advantages & Features 2022

 Since “water” is used, the force applied to processing can be adjusted by adjusting the water pressure.

-Therefore, it is possible to process soft materials such as rubber and urethane, as well as printed circuit boards.
+Therefore, it is possible to process soft materials such as rubber, urethane, and printed circuit boards.

 3. Low cost